shanlodh/azureiacpublic/readme.md

 Alternate method using `az cli` to generate above credentials is outlined in the [AzurePython readme](https://github.com/shanlodh/azureiacpy/blob/main/AzurePython/readme.md)

-Once this setup is complete we can start using Python as shown in the [AzurePython directory](https://github.com/shanlodh/azureiacpy/blob/main/AzurePython)
+Once this setup is complete we can start using Python as shown in the [AzureIacPublicPython directory](https://github.com/shanlodh/azureiacpy/blob/main/AzurePython)